oculus42/arduino-color-match-strip/README.md

  * Support immediate color change rather than triggering the fade logic
 * And PIR sensor to support motion activated "low light" when in "Off" mode
 * Add a Fritzing diagram - WIP
+* Add a second sensor to go with the LED strip.
+ * Adjust output based on the variation between the sensors